magic0whi/hexo-blog/source/_posts/zh-cn/learn/cpp.md

 ## Notice

 1. Always pass your function parameters with const
-2. if object have pointer variable, write copy constructor
+2. if object have pointer variable inside, use copy constructor

 ## How C++ Works